ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 ## Previewable and non-previewable media

-When the media embed feature is asked to embed a specific media via its URL it needs to make a decision how this media will be displayed in the editor.
+When the media embed feature is asked to embed a specific media element via its URL it needs to make a decision how the media will be displayed in the editor.

 ### Previewable media

-If, for instance, the URL to embed is `https://www.youtube.com/watch?v=H08tGjXNHO4` this feature is able to predict that it needs to produce the following HTML to show this YouTube video:
+If, for instance, the URL to embed is `https://www.youtube.com/watch?v=H08tGjXNHO4`, the feature is able to predict that it needs to produce the following HTML to show this YouTube video:

 ```html
 <div style="position: relative; padding-bottom: 100%; height: 0; padding-bottom: 56.2493%;">